abhinavsinha0806/python-financial-analysis-plotly/README.md

 Exploratory Data Analysis (EDA): Investigates key metrics like open, close, high, and low prices, and calculates daily returns.

 Data Visualization: Employs plotly to create interactive visualizations, including a scatter matrix to compare the daily returns of the different bank stocks.

+Technologies Used:

+Python

+Pandas

+NumPy

+yfinance

+Plotly

+How to Run:

+Clone the repository:

+Bash

+git clone <your-repository-link>
+Install the required libraries:

+Bash

+pip install pandas numpy yfinance plotly
+Open and run the Finance_Data_Vizualization.ipynb notebook in a Jupyter environment.